UAL-RE/data-viz-challenge/index.md

 Awards may also be considered taxable income.
 The winner is responsible for any related taxes.

 ## Exhibition of submissions
-Winning submissions will be made accessible through the Data Visualization Challenge website.
+Winning submissions will be made accessible through the Data Visualization Challenge website and the [University of Arizona Research Data Repository](https://arizona.figshare.com).
 In addition, any content that meets AV requirements will be presented in the Data Studio in the CATalyst Studios.

 If you have additional questions, see our [Frequently Asked Questions](faq.md) page.